 When you are next looking to fill a role within the company, think about your current team.
 Would a certain member of staff fit the role perfectly?
 Promotions are a great way to boost an employee’s confidence and they will feel as though you have faith and trust in them.

 Do try to offer training and coaching to your current employees.
 This will be beneficial to both yourself and your staff member and they will feel valued since you are investing time and money in them.

 Delegate important tasks to your team.
 By giving them additional responsibility to their current role, they will feel their worth within the company.
 It will also display your trust in them and that you feel they are capable.

 Give your employees targets, with rewards at the end.
 This could be additional days’ holiday, or even money or gift vouchers.
 This will incentivise your team, boosting staff morale and will help to generate more enthusiastic and passionate employees.

 Ensure that your employees help to keep the office clean and tidy.
 No one likes to work in mess!

 Try to operate a ‘clear desk policy’, where each employee must tidy up before they leave for the day.
-They must clear paperwork away into a filing system and take everything else home!
-A tidy desk helps an employee to work to their full potential – it can be a huge struggle to be productive when surrounded by paperwork and empty coffee mugs!
+A tidy desk helps an employee to work to their full potential – it can be a huge struggle to be productive when surrounded by paperwork and empty coffee mugs.

 Some companies like to offer additional perks to their staff.
-This may be something as simple as leaving slightly earlier on a Friday afternoon, or by bringing in ice creams for the team on a hot day.
+This may be something as simple as leaving slightly earlier on a Friday afternoon, offering free lunch one day a week, welcoming dogs once a month, or by bringing in ice creams for the team on a hot day.
 Small things go a long way when trying to make staff happy.